 Enter the address in the journey panel to get started.
 You can also access the transaction graph feature via the explorer page.

-- Clicking the address tab on the journey panel or clicking the address that’s being expanded in the graph to view the inflow and outflow details on the right side.
+Click the address on the journey panel or the center address node in the graph to view the inflow and outflow details on the right side.

 How to start an investigation using auto-tracing?